salernolabs/rescuegroups/README.md

  * RESCUEGROUPS_API_KEY

-For using queries that require a login also specify:
+For using queries that require a login you can also specify:

  * RESCUEGROUPS_USERNAME
  * RESCUEGROUPS_PASSWORD
  * RESCUEGROUPS_ORG_ID

+You can instantiate the API handler in either way:

+    //Use environment variables
+    $api = new \RescueGroups\API();

+    //Use specific api key
+    $api = new \RescueGroups\API("Your API Key")

+## Logging In

+To make non-public/authenticated queries against the HTTP API you need to log in.
+You can either spoecify the environment variables or set them in the login query.

+    //Use environment variables
+    $login = new \RescueGroups\Requests\Actions\Login();

+    //Use specific login credentials
+    $login = new \RescueGroups\Requests\Actions\Login("Username", "Password", 1235);

+    //Then just run it with the API handler
+    $api->executeRequest($login);

 ## Testing